Destinations Greece The Cyclades Paros

 Must orderwhole fish from the case + chilled Assyrtiko

-The Naoussa harbour fish house — directly on the quay, the boats moor metres from your table, the catch is what came in at 6 a.m. that morning.
-Pick your fish from the case, deboned at the table.
-A second Mario location opened in Parikia in 2023; the original on the harbour is the one.
+The Naoussa harbour fish house — directly on the quay, the boats moor metres from your table, the catch came in that morning.
+Pick your fish from the case, filleted at the table.
 Reserve the corner outdoor table for the working-harbour view rather than the air-conditioned interior.
 Cash and card both fine.

 Naoussa harbourFish off the boatReserve the corner